hotosm/raw-data-api/docs/src/installation/docker.md

 **NOTE:** If any of the solutions provided below does not work for you, please don't hesistate to open an issue.

-- If you can't connect to your local postgres database from `export-tool-api`.
+- If you can't connect to your local postgres database from `raw-data-api`.

   Since _export-tool-api_ is running in docker containers, it means if you setup your `config.txt` file to use a local postgres database on your machine, the database port may not be accessible as `localhost` from the docker containers.
 To solve this, docker needs to connect to your local network.
 Try any of these hacks to troubleshoot the issue: